-- 13.8.1 An AVM Output Validation is undertaken to determine if an Intended User's particular course of action is or is not supported by market evidence. - 13.8.1.i.
-This section [13.8] does not apply to assessment or other Mass Appraisal uses that are considered Appraiser-Assisted, where a Member reviews the AVM output and arrives at a value opinion by applying judgment and experience. [see 8, 9] - 13.8.2 A Member undertaking an AVM Output Validation will not: - 13.8.2.i. perform any research; - 13.8.2.ii. provide a value or an opinion of value; - 13.8.2.iii. prepare a Report; or - 13.8.2.iv. sign a certificate of value. - 13.8.3 A Member undertaking an AVM Output Validation may: - 13.8.3.i. comment on criteria used to reach the AVM value; and - 13.8.3.ii. comment on the AVM generated value. - 13.8.4 A Member undertaking an AVM Output Validation may be exempt from the following Reporting Standard Rules: - 6.2.3 In a Report a Member must identify the purpose of the Assignment, including a relevant definition of value; - 6.2.5 In a Report a Member must identify the Effective Date of the Member's analyses, opinions and conclusions, and identify whether the opinion is current, retrospective, prospective, or an update; - 6.2.6 In a Report a Member must identify the date of the Report; - 6.2.9 In a Report a Member must include a signed certification;
+- 13.8.1 An AVM Output Validation is undertaken to determine if an Authorized User's particular course of action is or is not supported by market evidence. - 13.8.1.i.
+This section [13.8] does not apply to assessment or other Mass Appraisal uses that are considered Appraiser-Assisted, where a Member reviews the AVM output and arrives at a value opinion by applying judgment and experience. [see 8, 9] - 13.8.2 A Member undertaking an AVM Output Validation will not: - 13.8.2.i. perform any new or additional research; - 13.8.2.ii. provide a value or an opinion of value; - 13.8.2.iii. prepare a Report; or - 13.8.2.iv. sign a certificate of value. - 13.8.3 A Member undertaking an AVM Output Validation may: - 13.8.3.i. comment on market evidence used to reach the AVM value; and - 13.8.3.ii. comment on the AVM-generated value. - 13.8.4 A Member undertaking an AVM Output Validation may be exempt from the following Reporting Standard Rules: - 6.2.3 In a Report a Member must identify the purpose of the Assignment, including a relevant definition of value; - 6.2.5 In a Report a Member must identify the Effective Date of the Member's analyses, opinions, and conclusions, and identify whether the opinion is current, retrospective, prospective, or an update; - 6.2.6 In a Report a Member must identify the date of the Report; - 6.2.9 In a Report a Member must include a signed certification; - 13.8.5 A Member is required to maintain a Work-file for AVM Output Validation Assignments.